 I was not an oddity within the Baptist church.
-In Independent and Southern Baptist churches I would have been considered typical, especially in the 1970s and 1980s.
-As many of the readers of this blog can testify, preachers such as I was are quite common.
+In Independent and Southern Baptist churches, I would have been considered typical, especially in the 1970s and 1980s.
+As many of the readers of this blog can testify, preachers such as I are quite common.
 Legalism and cultic control of people (now called spiritual abuse) is far too common, not just in Baptist churches, but in every branch of the Evangelical church.

 I should note that I did not remain the preacher described in this post.
 Over time, I came to realize how abusive I was.
 In the late 1980s, I learned to preach expositionally, and doing so helped to get me away from the type of preaching with which I started my ministry.
 Towards the end of my ministry, I was considered a liberal by many of my Baptist preacher friends.
 They thought I had gone soft (and from their perspective I had).

 A survey of atheists and agnostics will certainly show that a large number of them were raised in rigid, legalistic Christian environments.
 Fundamentalism extracts a huge price from everyone it touches.

 Were you raised in a church that prided itself on hard preaching?
 How did this kind of preaching affect you psychologically?
 Please leave your thoughts in the comment section.

 Bruce Gerencser, 64, lives in rural Northwest Ohio with his wife of 43 years.
 He and his wife have six grown children and thirteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.